 This is the 64th issue of this digest-sized gardening annual.
 The Prairie Garden Committee, composed entirely of volunteers, is pleased to make this publication available to people who garden in the prairies and beyond.
 The writers, professional and amateur alike, come from a variety of horticultural backgrounds and provide an interesting mix of articles.
 Examine the Table of Contents for the 2003 issue to find out who this year's authors are, and more.

 Welcome to Jensen Nursery Online Store!
+We now sell plants online and deliver in Winnipeg!
 Unique affordable home & garden décor.
 Gardening books, miniature gardening supplies & more.

 FREE Shipping & Winnipeg Delivery on orders over $75 .
 FREE pickup service in Winnipeg! $15 Shipping & Delivery rate on orders under $75.